staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 By adding doc-types you also give information/semantic to the code and tell about your intents.
 This is something not only helpful for the tooling but also developers reading your implementation.

-That way PHPStan can tell you whether expections are right or whether you are lying :-).
+That way PHPStan can tell you whether expectations are right or whether you are lying :-).

 #### New PHPStan Extension types